micahstubbs/adit/readme.md

       `aScatter3d` widget
       and manages data point display
-* `collision-filter` component and system to easily manage collision groups (which objects have physics ineractions with each other and  which don't) via `CANNON.js` settings `collisionFilterGroup` and `collisionFilterMask`
+* `collision-filter` component and system to easily manage collision groups (which objects have physics interactions with each other and  which don't) via `CANNON.js` settings `collisionFilterGroup` and `collisionFilterMask`
 * `sleepy` component to utilize